 The District also received the Distinguished Agency Award in October 2004, again in 2010, and most recently in 2015.
 Out of over 357 agencies in IPRA (Illinois Parks & Recreation Association), less than 12% have received Distinguished Agency status.
-Only 44 other park districts, SRA's (Special Recreation Associations) and forest preserve districts located in Illinois are Distinguished Agencies.
+Only 44 other park districts, SRA's (Special Recreation Associations) located in Illinois are Distinguished Agencies.